 Prior to founding NSAWW, Mrs. Spaeth served as Corporate Vice President of Homeland Security for the Raytheon Company, where she developed the company’s homeland security business in North America, the Middle East, Eastern and Western Europe, and Asia.
 In less than two years, her efforts resulted in new revenue of over $1 billion USD.
 Before Raytheon, Mrs. Spaeth served as Director of Homeland Systems Solutions for Lockheed Martin, winning more than $3 billion USD in new business.

-Before serving the Clinton administration, she acted as the Director of Force Health Protection for the Gulf War Illness Task Force in the Department of Defense, in which capacity she also served as a subject matter expert on combat stress management.
-She also worked in the Department of Justice in the Antitrust Criminal Division and for the Office of Chief Counsel in the White House.
+In 2000, President Clinton appointed Mrs. Spaeth to the Office of the Assistant Secretary of Defense for Special Operations / Low Intensity Conflict, where she was the Assistant in Charge of Global Terrorism Issues.
+Mrs. Spaeth also served as the Director of Force Health Protection for the Gulf War Illness Task Force in the Department of Defense, where she was a subject matter expert on combat stress management.
+In addition, Mrs. Spaeth worked in the Department of Justice’s Criminal Antitrust Division, as well as in the Office of Chief Counsel to the President in the White House.

 Mrs. Spaeth is a sought after speaker on a broad range of business and leadership issues.
 She appears regularly in national and trade media including Business Week, CBS News, the Washington Business Journal, and Smart CEO magazine, and as recently profiled in Women of Influence Magazine.
 She has been a guest lecturer at York University Schulich International MBA Program in Toronto, Mt.
 Holyoke College, Sam Houston State University, and George Mason University, as well as on Wall Street and in executive boardrooms.
 Most recently, she was a guest speaker at M&T Bank’s executive management meeting.